Theophany: Hinduism

 The most well-known theophany is in the Bhagavad Gita, one chapter of the larger epic of Mahabharata.
 On the battlefield of Kurukshetra, the god Krishna gives the famed warrior Arjuna a series of teachings.
 Arjuna begs for Krishna to reveal his "universal form."
 Krishna complies and gives Arjuna the spiritual vision, enabling him to see Krishna in the universal form.

 A number of other theophanies are described in the Mahabharata.
 First, the god Indra's appearance to Kunti, with the subsequent birth of the hero Arjuna.
 Near the end of the epic, the god Yama takes the form of a dog to test the compassion of Yudhishthira.
 Even though Yudhishthira is told he may not enter paradise with such an animal, he refuses to abandon his companion, earning him praise from Dharma.

-In the Hindu Ramayana, the monkey leader Hanuman is informed by deities, and usually consciously addressed by them.
+In the Hindu Ramayana, the God Hanuman is informed by deities, and usually consciously addressed by them.